CS 101

 Many homeowners, renters, businesses, and nonprofits want to benefit from solar energy but are unable to install solar panels because of cost, roof limitations, building ownership restrictions, shading, or property constraints.

-Community solar helps fill this gap by allowing more electricity customers to participate in renewable energy projects without needing equipment installed onsite.
+Community solar helps fill this gap by allowing more electricity customers to participate in renewable energy projects without needing equipment physically installed onsite.

 Importantly, participants do not need to prove they are unable to install onsite solar in order to join a community solar project.
 Community solar is simply another option available to electricity customers who want predictable savings and access to renewable energy.